 If you are dealing with sudden, unexplained bouts of diarrhea, you may be wondering what could be causing it.
 There are a variety of reasons for diarrhea, but one possible cause could be a reaction to a certain drug or medication.
 In this article, we will take a look at what drugs might give you diarrhea, so that you can better understand and identify the cause of your condition.

-What Drugs Give You Diarrhea?
+- What Drugs Can Cause Diarrhea?

 What Drugs Can Cause Diarrhea?